seanhealy/cookbook/README.md

 - Add other toppings.
 - Apply final layer of cheese.
 - Microwave for 1 minute then after a short pause for another 1.23 minutes.

+## Parker's Peanut Butter Ramen

+> Traditional Ramen from a bag, with an 'exotic' twist.

+### Ingredients

+- Instant Noodles
+- Sriracha
+- Peanut butter
+- Soy Sauce
+- Spinach to garnish

+### Instructions

+- Prep ramen as per package instructions
+- Add sriracha and soy sauce
+- Microwave (do not add peanut butter before this, or you'll wreck the microwave and Julie will find you and make you regret it)
+- Add Peanut butter and garnishes
+- Serve to a dear friend or eat it yourself.